It doesn’t matter if you bought your computer 10 months or 10 years ago, somehow space disappears in an instant.

 MLC is cheaper and can store more data, but SLC has a lower likelihood of errors and therefore a higher accuracy.
 However, many SSDs include an error-correcting feature that will compensate for this difference, so it comes down to what you think will be best for your purposes.

 Read & Write Speed

 Any type of drive, including SSDs, have a rating for the time it takes to read and write information.
 The higher these numbers are, the better and more efficient the drive is.

 However, you should make sure to remember that any advertised speeds are likely overclocked or best case scenario only and that under real-world conditions, you’ll experience speeds closer to around 2/3rds of the rating.

 Additionally, don’t fall into the trap of an overpriced drive with only a slightly higher speed rating – in the end, it’ll have similar results to its competitors.

-The Best Portable SSD Drives: Top Picks
+The Best External SSD Drives in 2020: Our Picks

 Please note that the items recommended below are picked mainly based on 1). the criteria listed above 2). our own hands-on using experience 3). reputation research we did, mostly gathering industry benchmarking test reports.